ethan-young/seccyd-wj-subtests/preregistration/README.md

   - Accessed data for the dependent variables on February 3rd, 2022
 - Stefan Vermeent will not access the data
 - Willem Frankenhuis will not access the data
-- Marissa Nivison…
+- Marissa Nivison has access to the full dataset
 - Jeffry Simpson will not access the data
-- Glenn Roisman…
+- Glenn Roisman has access to the full data set

 ### Q9: Data Collection